OfficeDev/msteams-docs.pt-BR/msteams-platform/concepts/build-and-test/deep-links.md

 > ✔ navega diretamente para a URL do deeplink.
 >
 > **Bot**:
-> ✔ Deeplink no corpo do cartão - Abre primeiro no navegador.
+> ✔ deeplink no corpo do cartão – abre primeiro no navegador.
 > ✔ Deeplink adicionado à ação OpenURL no Cartão Adaptável - Navega diretamente para a URL do deeplink.
 > ✔ texto de markdown de hiperlink no cartão - Abre primeiro no navegador.
 >